connor-crawford77/BINF6250/project02/README.md

 # Introduction
 This project involves the implementation of first-order and Nth-order Markov models.
 The models were used on sentences and writing pieces to calculate transition probabilities and generate new text.

+The Jupyter Notebook with the complete code and that should be reviewed is markov_models.ipynb.
 # Pseudocode

 ```